BillySap12/DM-Spammer/README.md

 This is a short and simple tool made in Python.
 It sends a direct message (DM) to every member in a Discord server by using a Discord bot to message the members directly.

+Make sure the bot has member intents enabled, otherwise it will not work.

 # Installation

 # Linux